ahultgren/Reol.js/README.md

 ## Caveats

-Current version does not support non-unique indexes or queries on multiple fields.
+Current version does not support queries on multiple fields.
 This will be added, see [Todo](#todo).